Frequently Asked Questions

 - If you have a library card from any TLN library, you can use it and the PIN you set up for the online catalog (if you don't know it, please ask us to look it up for you) to log in.

 - Kids can use the kid computers; adults may use any public computer, but should use a computer in the adult computer lab if possible.
 Parents or guardians must explicitly give permission for their children to use the computers, either in person each visit, or by signing a computer contract for each child.
 More information can be found on our policy page.

-- Computer sessions last for 30 minutes.
+- The first computer session lasts for 1 hour.
 If there is no waiting list, you may have your time refreshed as many times as you need by asking at the circulation desk before your session times out; additional time is given in 30 minute increments.

 - Please note: Use of the public computers is largely unrestricted, but keep in mind that it is a privilege that we may revoke at any time given cause.
 You are in a public place with other people around and must act accordingly.
 As such:

 - Listening to audio content will require headphones.
 You may use your own, buy some from us, or borrow a loaner pair from us.
 Even with headphones on, keep the volume to a reasonable level.

 - Accessing inappropriate content or engaging in illegal activity is considered grounds for revoking computer use privileges, at a minimum.
 For more specifics you can read our official computer use policy statement.

 - In general, be considerate of your fellow patrons.
 Failure to do so will result in being asked to leave for the day.

 What if I don’t have a library card?

 - If you do not have a card, we can give you a guest pass.
 These passes are only good for two login attempts on the day that they are issued.